Barbara Hartzler is an Urban Fantasy Academy author writing about Seers, Chosen Ones, sacred stones, and secret societies ... oh my!

 They say steer clear of creative writing classes, but I say find a great teacher like Ms. Taylor.
 Her class at CBC totally jump-started my first novel.
 Junior year I was forced to take another writing class, scriptwriting class.
 Lucky me, right?
 I turned it into a successful one act play called Nothing to Do With You.
 The title, and the play, actually worked—and counted toward my Comm degree.

 Senior year they figured they had to put me in Who’s Who Among College Students, just in case my writing went anywhere.
 Graduating Cum Laude with a B.A. in Church Communication Arts, emphasizing in Drama and Media, hasn’t helped me land a fancy job like I thought.
 I’ve done everything from graphic design to working in the registrar’s office.
 Okay, so that’s about all I’ve done, unless you count barista in college.

 Once I finally decided to take publishing seriously, I joined ACFW and started the grueling task of learning to write fiction.
 It felt like relearning everything I’d ever been taught in school about writing.
 But boy did I ever find the key to writing great fiction—character voice.
 Eventually, I semi-finaled in the YA category of ACFW’s prestigious Genesis contest.
 That garnered me notice from several agents and editors, but nothing panned out.

 After going through one small pub that didn’t work out, I decided to take a chance and become an indie author.
-I published my first two books in 2015, even won some modest awards, and recently released a prequel to my YA Nexis Angel Series.
-Now I'm off to finish the rest of the series, aka books 2, 3, & 4 ... coming soon.
+I published my first two books in 2015, even won some modest awards, and released a prequel to my YA Nexis Angel Series.
+But that poor little series got no traction and started sliding down the charts.

 Fun Facts About Me: